I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_packet_service.md

 Miniport drivers must set this member to WWAN_DATA_CLASS_NONE when the device is not registered to a
      network, or when there is no data-class, or when the supported data-class is not available.
 Miniport drivers must set this member with a valid value when the device is registered to a network.

-### -field CurrentDataClass
+            `CurrentDataClass`

             A single value from the
      <b>WwanDataClass</b> member in
      <a href="..\wwan\ns-wwan-_wwan_device_caps.md">WWAN_DEVICE_CAPS</a> that represents which
      data-class is currently being used by the device.